 Bring insect repellent as mosquitoes are rampant in the KL Forest Eco Park.
 I mean rampant!

 The best thing about the KL Eco Forest Park is that it connects to the next attraction on our Kuala Lumpur itinerary for 2 days – the famous KL Tower (Menara Kuala Lumpur).

 At 421 meters high, the Kuala Lumpur Tower is one of the tallest telecommunication towers in the world.
 Though the views of the tower from below are spectacular, the views from above are even better.

 KL Tower features an interior observation deck at 276, which is known to offer a better view of the city than the Petronas Tower’s observatory deck.
 The tower also has an exciting open-air sky deck 300 meters above the ground.
 Want more excitement?
 Take a photo at the sky box, where the only thing separating you from the ground is a thin piece of see-through glass.

 If you had to pick an observatory for panoramic views of KL, I would recommend KL Tower even though it is not as high as the Petronas Twin Towers.

 Night Of Day 2: Jalan Alor Night Food Court

 No visit to Kuala Lumpur is complete without a trip to the famous food night markets.
 There are several amazing food night markets in Kuala Lumpur, but the one you mustn’t miss is Jalan Alor Night Food Street.

-If you did not have dinner yet, Jalan Alor is the perfect place to sample various types of food.
+If you did not have dinner yet, Jalan Alor is the perfect place to eat in Kuala Lumpur and sample various types of street food.
 Try a little bit from each stall and soon you will have a full and happy belly (and a happy wallet).

 The most famous restaurant on Jalan Alor Street Food is Sai Woo.
 Though I did not try the food there myself, I have heard great things from other travelers!